hyochan/style-guide/docs/REACT.md

 ## 2. Folder structures

 ### 2-1.
 Assets
 ### 2-1-1.
-Seperate assets from sourcecode
+Separate assets from the sourcecode
-Assets are all resources used in application.
+Assets are all kinds of resources used in applications.
 They should not stay at the same level with sourcecode.

 ```
 YourApp/